yyellin/relation-extraction-utils/README.md

 ### [UCCA](<http://www.cs.huji.ac.il/~oabend/ucca.html>)

-While UD describes sentence structure in syntactical terms, UCCA (Universal Conceptual Cognitive Annotation) is a semantical approach to grammatical representations developed developed in the Computational Linguistics Lab of the Hebrew University by [Dr. Omri Abend](http://www.cs.huji.ac.il/~oabend) and [Prof. Ari Rappoport](http://www.cs.huji.ac.il/~arir).
+While UD describes sentence structure in syntactical terms, UCCA (Universal Conceptual Cognitive Annotation) is a semantical approach to grammatical representations developed in the Computational Linguistics Lab of the Hebrew University by [Dr. Omri Abend](http://www.cs.huji.ac.il/~oabend) and [Prof. Ari Rappoport](http://www.cs.huji.ac.il/~arir).
 We used a specific branch of the [Transition-based UCCA Parser](https://github.com/OfirArviv/tupa) for our work, in conjunction with the elmo model.
 More on this in section XX.

 We consider the UCCA structure of the sentence we presented above: